fkinos/ffkkinos.com/content/notes/linear_algebra_lisp.md

 toc = true
 +++

-While learning linear algebra I was calculating a bunch of vector operations by hand and I was getting a bit tired of that, that was when I tried to pratice Lisp a bit to see what I could do to make my life easier.
+While learning Linear Algebra and calculating a bunch of vector operations by hand I was getting a bit tired, that's when I thought about making my life easier with a bit of Common Lisp code.

 ## Vectors

-Lisp already has a data structure called vector, one-demensional arrays which can be accessed in constant time.
-We are not talking about this vector!
-This is linear algebra!!!
+Common Lisp already has a data structure called vector, one-demensional arrays which can be accessed in constant time.
+We are not talking about this vector, though.

 For this little experiment I'm going to represent vectors using regular lists.

 ## Operations

 ### Scalar Multiplication

 The simplest operation I can think of is scalar multiplication, where you multiply all components in a vector by a scalar value, that is, just a real number.

 ```
-(defun vec-scalar (vec n)
+(defun vec-scalar (vec scalar)
-  (map 'list #'(lambda (x)
+  (map 'list #'(lambda (component)
-                 (* x n))
+                 (* component scalar))
         vec))
 ```

-The _map_ function expects the return type, here we're returning a list, a function that will run on each element of the list, a simple lambda that multiplies _x_ by _n_, and the sequence we want to apply our function to.
+_map_ expects a return type (here we're returning a list), a function that will run on each element of the list (here we're using simple lambda that multiplies _component_ by _scalar_), and the sequence we want to apply our function to.

-Calling our _vec-scalar_ function gives us the expected answer!
+Calling our _vec-scalar_ function gives us the expected answer:
 ```
 * (vec-scalar '(1 2 3) 5)
 (5 10 15)
 ```

 ### Adding, Subtracting, and Multiplying Vectors

 This is pretty similar to the _vec-scalar_ function we defined earlier, but this time we're using _mapcar_ instead of _map_.

 ```
 (defun vec-add (a b)